aruss175/experimentsinimagelogs/README.md

 # Results

 We had the most success with the textural analysis and clustering the resistivity distributions per depth.
 Please see the notebooks.
+Start with [this one](https://github.com/aruss175/experimentsinimagelogs/blob/master/notebooks/Workflow_v3_for_Equinor.ipynb)